joelle-maetri/maetri/README.md

-# CareConnect - Healthcare Landing Page
+# Maetri - Evidence-Based Outcomes When Care Is the Real Work

-A professional single-page website for a healthcare application focused on elderly care.
 Built with HTML, JavaScript, and Tailwind CSS.

 ## 🚀 Features